Nomar Garciaparra: 1998–2000

 The year 2000 was a year of transition for the Red Sox, but very little changed for Nomar.
 By the end of June, his average was sitting at .396, prompting some to speculate he might be the first batter to hit .400 since Ted Williams.
 Indeed, Garciaparra did reach the mark, batting .403 as late in the season as July 20.
 However, as the summer went on, Garciaparra's batting average slipped from those lofty heights.
 He finished the season with a .372 batting average, which was the highest batting average by a right-handed batter in the post-war era.
-He also easily won the American League batting title, becoming the first right-handed batter to win consecutive titles in the American League since Joe DiMaggio.
+Garciaparra also easily won the American League batting title, becoming the first right-handed batter to win consecutive titles in the American League since Joe DiMaggio.
 He also homered 21 times and drove in 96 runs.
-Despite the strong individual play, however, the Red Sox missed the postseason in 2000.
+Despite the strong individual play, the Red Sox missed the postseason in 2000.